 - PathwayOregon began in 2008 with 415 students

-- Total number of current PathwayOregon students: 2,275 (more than 11 percent of UO’s total undergraduate population)
+- More than 12 percent of UO’s total undergraduate population

 - Percentage of first-generation college students in PathwayOregon: 56 percent

 - Largest scholarship contribution in UO history: $25 million endowment funded by Connie, BS ’84, and Steve Ballmer in 2015, enabled us to welcome an additional 200 PathwayOregon students to campus in fall 2015

 - Retention rate for first-year Pathway students: 87 percent, a rate that is 18 percent higher than the national average for all first-year students attending a public college

 - PathwayOregon freshmen, sophomores, and juniors have consistently persisted at rates on par with their higher-income peers